-Small solar electric or photovoltaic (PV) systems are currently gaining popularity in the public domain in several Caribbean islands including Barbados and Jamaica as a result of spiralling electricity cost in the region.
-The cost of these systems, however presents a huge drawback to consumers, thus forcing them to think twice before investing.
+Small solar electric or photovoltaic (PV) systems are currently gaining popularity in the public domain in several Caribbean islands including Barbados and Jamaica as a result of spiraling electricity cost in the region.
+The cost of these systems, however, presents a huge drawback to consumers, thus forcing them to think twice before investing.

-When considering the economics of investing in small solar electric systems it is necessary to look at both the capital cost and the long term operating cost.
-The capital cost, which includes the cost of designing and installing a PV system, can be very overwhelming for a consumer that is already fed up with high electricity bills.
-The operating cost on the other hand, which includes the cost of maintaining the PV system over its useful life, is generally small when compared to spiralling monthly electricity bills.
+When considering the economics of investing in small solar electric systems it is necessary to look at both the capital cost and the long-term operating cost.
+The capital cost, which includes the cost of designing and installing a PV system, can be very overwhelming for the average consumer that is already fed up with high electricity bills.
+The operating cost on the other hand, which includes the cost of maintaining the PV system over its useful life, is generally small when compared to the ever-spiraling monthly electricity bills.

 Some factors that will affect both capital and operating…